naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Maximize your WordPress site's revenue with intelligent affiliate link rotation, targeted ads, and digital product promotion.
+Automatically optimizes and manages multiple monetization streams for WordPress sites, including ads, affiliate links, and premium content.

 ## Features
-- Rotates affiliate links and ads based on user behavior
-- Displays targeted promotions in the footer
+- Centralized monetization settings
+- AdSense code injection
+- Affiliate link management
+- Premium content gating
-- Shortcode support for manual promo placement
+- Shortcode for premium content
-- Easy admin interface to manage promotions

 ## Installation
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Revenue Booster to add your promotions
+3. Go to Settings > Revenue Booster to configure your monetization options.

 ## Setup
-- Add promotions with ID, title, URL, and image URL
+- Enter your AdSense code in the settings.
-- Promotions will rotate automatically on your site
+- Add your affiliate link.
-- Use the shortcode `[wp_revenue_promo id="your_id"]` to display specific promotions
+- Set a message for premium content.

 ## Usage
-- Promotions appear in the footer for non-logged-in users
-- Customize promotions anytime via the admin panel
-- Premium version available for advanced targeting and analytics
+- The plugin will automatically inject AdSense and affiliate links into your site.
+- Use the shortcode `[premium_content]Your exclusive content here[/premium_content]` to gate premium content.
+- Only logged-in users will see the premium content.

+## Support
+For support, please contact support@example.com.